 How to Clean Aluminum Wheels and Rims

-- Thoroughly hose down aluminum wheels to remove loose dirt and brake dust from all areas and crevices.
+- Wet one wheel.
+Hose down the first wheel to remove loose dirt and brake dust from the crevices.

-- Use a clean microfiber cloth to wipe away any residue and dry your aluminum wheels, giving them a chrome-like sparkling clean, streak free surface without any water spots.
+- Dry your car, including the wheels.
+Use a clean microfiber towel to wipe away any residue and dry your aluminum wheels, giving them a chrome-like sparkling clean, streak-free surface without any water spots.

 - Apply polish and wax.
 If you polish your aluminum wheels with a clear coat and follow that up with wax, you can retain the like-new look you've just achieved.
 Be sure to follow the directions listed on the products.